clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Crawler Output Files

-The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) produces output files that can help you understand and administer your certificate Key Store and build a Trust Store.
-These files give detailed CA certificate information, including path and certificate policy validation in list and spreadsheet formats. that you can view in Microsoft Excel or OpenOffice.
-The P7B files provide public CA certicates that you can download.
+The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files to help you understand and administer your certificate Key Store and build a Trust Store:

+* CSV, HTML, and XML-formatted files give path and certificate validation data
+* P7B files give public CA certicates for download

 {% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and a Subject Information Access (SIA) extensions.
-The CA certificate’s AIA chain will lead to the COMMON-certified certificate for download.
-The SIA extension will give a URL for all CA certificates that the CA has issued." %}
+An AIA chain will lead to the COMMON-certified certificate for download.
+The SIA will give the URL to a list <!--A list?-->of all CA certificates that the CA has issued." %}

-{% include alert-info.html heading="CAs are categorized by Type and Agency or Company" content="

-* The **Type** is either U.S. Government, State, or Commercial.
-* For U.S. Government, the Agency is extracted from the Distinguished Name (DN).
-* For State Governments, the State Name is extracted.
-* For commercial CAs, the Company Name is extracted." %}

 ### Public Certificates for Reporting and Analysis

+All Crawler output files categorize CA certificates by _Type_ (_U.S.
+Government_, _State_, or _Company_). _Agency_, _State Name_, and _Company Name_ are extracted from the Distinguished Name (DN).

 ### 1. Federal Common Policy Tree File (_FederalCommonPolicyTree.csv_)

-The _FederalCommonPolicyTree.csv_ (Microsoft Excel) provides a data view of all CAs that validate to COMMON and those that cross-certify with them. <!--Below in allcerts.csv we say "raw data in a spreadsheet."
+The _FederalCommonPolicyTree.csv_ (Microsoft Excel) gives a data view of all CAs that validate to COMMON and those that cross-certify with them. <!--Below in allcerts.csv we say "raw data in a spreadsheet."
 For consistency which is better?-->

 ### 2. All Certificates (_AIACrawler.html_)<!--Unclear why is this section called "All Certificates"...?-->